 Check API health as frequently as possible

-The more frequent your checks are, the more likely you are to catch any issues before they escalate.
-By identifying issues in real-time, you can minimise downtime.
+The more frequent your checks, the more likely you are to catch any issues before they escalate.
+By identifying issues in real-time, you can minimize downtime.
 Just bear in mind that health checks will impose a load on your API infrastructure.

 Disable cache